 “Raclette is always amazing and it’s impossible to screw up”.
 Melted cheese over delicious foods like potatoes, salami, prosciutto, and sliced apples.
 What’s not to love?
-Learn how you can prepare a fancy raclette dinner to celebrate Valentine’s Day! ❤️??
+Learn how you can prepare a fancy raclette dinner for date night while physical distancing.

 Raclette is a semi-hard cheese and a dish commonly enjoyed in France and originated in Switzerland.
 Similar to fondue, raclette involves melting cheese on a special stove and serving the melted cheese with different foods.

 The difference between fondue and raclette is that raclette is melted or even fried cheese that you spread over foods whereas fondue allows you to dip foods into melted cheese.

 My friend Benjamin, of French Together, taught me how to make a raclette dinner.
 The term raclette comes from the French word racler, which means to scrape.
 The raclette dish received this name because large wheels of raclette cheese are traditionally heated, and the melted cheese gets scraped off and served on a plate with the accompanying foods.